We want to provide information to help you find the resources you may be looking for.

 9. Should I get direct deposit?

 Direct deposit puts your earnings directly into your bank account.
 It works for your employment income just like it works for unemployment benefits.
-This is usually the fastest way to get your income because you don’t have to wait for a paper check.

 10. What kind of loan should I apply for?